-The Company regularly reviews the carrying value of its properties for impairment to determine whether the carrying amount of these assets will be recoverable from future cash flows.
+The Company regularly reviews the carrying value of its properties for impairment to determine whether the carrying amount of these assets will be recoverable from future cash flows or from their disposition.
 Assumptions underlying the cash flow estimates include the forecasted prices for gold, copper, silver and molybdenum, production levels, and operating, capital, exploration and reclamation costs, which are subject to risks and uncertainties.
-Management has determined that as at September 30, 2014 there is no impairment of carrying value on its British Columbia, Ontario and Quebec properties.
+Management has determined that as at December 31, 2014 there is no impairment of carrying value on its British Columbia, Ontario and Quebec properties.